 The OLLE Art Walk project is a critical pedestrian and bicycle connection for the City of Hickory and will tie together a number of ongoing trail projects and planned parks that the City has been working on.
 The broader Hickory Trail will provide bicycle and pedestrian safety while connecting popular destinations and amenities.
 The Trail, along with the City’s culture of providing an atmosphere for dynamic growth and robust development, will be a major asset in the community’s effort to craft a strong economy, provide good jobs, and create a desirable quality of life for residents.

 Utility relocation is currently underway along Old Lenoir Road.
-The City expects to bid the OLLE Art Walk project in summer 2023.
+The City expects to bid the OLLE Art Walk project in fall 2023.
 Construction of this section will take approximately 24 months.